 No products in the cart.

-When you think of orchids, you can think of the Cattleya genus for its showy yet fragrant flowers.
 The blooms you’ll find in different color combinations and shapes.
-The fantastic thing is most species sport a large bloom stretching several inches across, and others have a smaller beautiful flower.
+The fantastic thing is most species sport a large bloom stretching several inches across, and others have a smaller flower.

-So if you are planning to invest in the Cattleya orchid, you have made the right choice.
+So, if you plan to invest in the Cattleya orchid, you have made the right choice.
 It is a perfect beginner plant to care for.

 What is Cattleya Orchid?

 The Cattleya plant grows wild in Central and South America and Costa Rica at high altitudes and humidity.
 The epiphytic plant grows on trees in the wild as they use other plants for support.